Skip to statewide header Skip to site header Skip to main content Skip to site footer Skip to statewide footer

 Recommendation 21

-By November 2024, determine whether certain collection methods similar to the mechanic’s lien allowed in the construction industry would be helpful in increasing judgement collection.
+To maximize its judgment enforcement efforts, the LCO should, by November 2024, determine whether certain collection methods similar to the mechanic’s lien allowed in the construction industry would be helpful in increasing judgement collection.
 If so, it should develop and present a proposal to the Legislature that would allow the use of such methods.